When Strong Conviction Becomes a Cognitive Trap

 The hidden cost is opportunity cost.

-A Dartmouth study of institutional portfolio managers found:
+Research on institutional portfolio managers found:

-Research Time Cost
+Research Time Also Becomes Distorted

 When This Framework Does Not Apply

-Not every conviction hold is bias.
+Not every conviction hold is confirmation bias.

 Contrarian Positions